 How to make Chettinad Chicken in Pressure Cooker?

-Let's start with getting the ingredients ready.
-Don't be intimidated by the long list.
-The list is mainly of whole spices that are dry roasted and ground.
+Let’s start with getting the ingredients ready.
+Don’t be intimidated by the long list.
+The list mainly consists of whole spices that are dry-roasted and ground.
 All the other steps are pretty similar to any other chicken curry.

-I started with adding all the spices that are to be dry roasted together on a plate.
-And separately the ginger, garlic and grated coconut to be added to the dry spices.
+I started by adding all the spices that were to be dry-roasted together on a plate.
+Separately, the ginger, garlic, and grated coconut are to be added to the dry spices.

 One thing to point out.
-I used dry red kashmiri chili in this curry.
-This was cheating, where I included a northern indian chili to this dish.
-This chili has the specialty to impart great natural red color, while not adding too much heat.
-If you like lesser spicy curries, remove the seeds from the chilies.
-You can use other types of whole red chilies, but please don't forget to adjust the quantity based on your taste.
+I used dry red Kashmiri chili in this curry.
+This chili has the specialty of imparting a great natural red color while not adding too much heat.
+If you like less spicy curries, remove the seeds from the chilies.
+You can use other types of whole red chilies, but please don’t forget to adjust the quantity based on your taste.

 Dry roast all the above spices in the pressure cooker, then grind them to a powder or paste.
 It is okay to add some water while grinding.

-Now to the process to make the curry.
+Now, to the process of making the curry.
 This is very similar to other chicken curry recipes.
 Start with sauteing bay and curry leaves.
-Then saute the onions.
+Then, saute the onions.
 Then tomato.
-Here is where we add the chettinad magic.
+Here is where we add the Chettinad magic.
 Add in the ground paste.
 Add the chicken and saute with the spices for a few minutes.
 This will infuse the spices in the chicken.

 Enjoy it with rice or naan.
 And don't forget to let me know how you liked it.
 Leave a comment, share it on our facebook page or instagram with #pipingpotcurry.